Skip to main content

 Resource Types

-The cocoindex.resources package provides common data models and abstractions shared across connectors and utility modules, ensuring a consistent interface for working with data.
+The cocoindex.resources package provides common data models and abstractions shared across connectors and built-in operation modules, ensuring a consistent interface for working with data.

 File

-The file module (cocoindex.resources.file) defines protocols and utilities for working with file-like objects.
+The file module (cocoindex.resources.file) defines base classes and utilities for working with file-like objects.

 from cocoindex.resources.file import FileLike